Pac-Man: Development

-After acquiring the struggling Japanese division of Atari in 1974, video game developer Namco began producing its own video games in-house, as opposed to licensing them from other developers and distributing them in Japan.
-Company president Masaya Nakamura created a small video game development group within the company and ordered them to study several NEC-produced microcomputers to potentially create games with.
-One of the first people assigned to this division was a 24-year-old employee named Toru Iwatani.
-He created Namco's first video game Gee Bee in 1978, which while unsuccessful helped the company gain a stronger foothold in the quickly growing video game industry.
+After acquiring the struggling Japanese division of Atari in 1974, Namco began producing its own video games in-house rather than licensing them from other developers to distribute in Japan.
+Company president Masaya Nakamura created a small video-game development group within the company that studied several NEC-produced microcomputers for their potential for creating games.
+Among the first people assigned to the division was 24-year-old employee Toru Iwatani.
+He created Namco's first video game Gee Bee in 1978, which, while unsuccessful, helped the company gain a stronger foothold in the quickly growing video-game industry.
 He assisted in the production of two sequels, Bomb Bee and Cutie Q, both released in 1979.